cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/02_working_with_shaders/index.md

 ```

 In our case, we don't want to recompile `.cs` files, but rather `.fx` files.
 First, `dotnet watch` can be configured to execute any MSBuild target rather than a recompile code.
-The following command use the existing target provided by the `MonoGame.Content.Builder.Task`.
+The following command uses the existing target provided by the `MonoGame.Content.Builder.Task`.

 > [!Tip]
 > All arguments passed after the `--` characters are passed to the `build` command itself, not `dotnet watch`.